 The Emu Plains Agricultural Farm was established to provide work for an influx of convicts after the end of the Napoleonic wars.
 It initially accommodated 270 convicts and 11 overseers.
 Wheat, maize and tobacco were the main crops cultivated.
 The first superintendent was an ex-convict, Richard Fitzgerald.

 A letter from Sydney dated June 30 1813 pointed to a flourishing agricultural and pastoral industry.
 “The colony of New South Wales is in so flourishing a condition, that a memorial has been forwarded by the principal inhabitants, through the governor, to his Majesty’s Ministers, praying, among other privileges, permission to distil from their surplus grain, and to export flour from thence to Great Britain; and pointing out that there is no farther necessity for any salt meat being sent thither, as the colony can furnish fresh beef, pork, and mutton at a cheaper rate.”
 (Caledonian Mercury 7 March 1814) More

-Although Frenchman Nicolas Appert earlier pioneered the preserving of food in glass jars, it was an Englishman, Peter Durand, who patented the food canning process, sealing food in airtight, tin-plated iron cans.The instructions for opening tins of roasted veal read: “Cut round on the top near to the outer edge with a chisel and hammer”.
+Although Frenchman Nicolas Appert earlier pioneered the preserving of food in glass jars, it was an Englishman, Peter Durand, who patented the food canning process.
+He sold the patent to Bryan Donkin who began sealing food in airtight, tin-plated iron cans in 1813.The instructions for opening tins of roasted veal read: “Cut round on the top near to the outer edge with a chisel and hammer”.
 Canned foods were first shipped to Australia in 1815.

 The rum trade was influential in the new colony.
 When government funds were insufficient to build a new hospital, Governor Macquarie persuaded a consortium of businessmen to undertake the task.
 In return they were granted a monopoly on rum imports.
 What became known as the Rum Hospital, in Macquarie Street, accepted its first convict patients in 1816.
 More